The documentary style

 Many people feel that they are too boring for a shoot like this.
 No family is boring, believe me.
 I do ask that screen time be kept to a minimum.
 Though it can be fun to shoot for a bit.

 Sometimes I will be alone with the kids and they may get into trouble.
-I won't stop them and interfere unless their life is threatened.
+I won't stop them and interfere unless their life or the family pet's life is threatened.
 If they are running out into the street, I'll grab them.
 If they pour a whole carton of orange juice on the dog, I'll just keep shooting.
 Naughtiness is one of my favorite things to capture.
-It's so typical childhood.
+It's so typical of childhood.

 Speaking of dogs, pets are totally included in this shoot!
 They are part of the family.
 I love seeing the relationship kids have with their animals.